 For those who would like to decrease unwanted fat in specific body areas while restoring or adding volume to other areas of the body, a fat transfer can improve body contours and revitalize overall appearance.
 This animation will highlight the fat transfer procedure including how fat is removed from certain areas of the body using liposuction, the process of transferring fat into a targeted location, and what to expect after surgery.

-For those who would like to decrease unwanted fat in specific body areas while restoring or adding volume to other areas of the body, a fat transfer can improve body contours and revitalize overall appearance.
+For those who would like to decrease unwanted fat in specific body areas while restoring or adding volume to other areas of the body (such as in breast augmentation surgery), a fat transfer can improve body contours and revitalize overall appearance.
 This animation will highlight the fat transfer procedure including how fat is removed from certain areas of the body using liposuction, the process of transferring fat into a targeted location, and what to expect after this cosmetic surgery.

 Over time, the contours of the body change due to the effects of aging, gravity, and weight and hormonal fluctuations.
 Additionally, unwanted fat may accumulate in areas such as the abdomen, back, buttocks, and thighs.

 A fat transfer procedure works by removing unwanted, excess fat through liposuction and injecting it into areas of the body where rejuvenation is desired.
 The face, breasts, and buttocks are three common areas that can be revitalized using fat injections.